-Practice-management skills are critically important for today’s emerging professionals — whether in a nonprofit clinic, independent private practice, a large medical center, or another environment.
-Such skills:
+Practice-management skills are essential for today’s emerging professionals — whether in a nonprofit clinic, an independent private practice, or a large medical center.
+Here are just a few of those important skills:

-• Emphasize efficacy and accountability in clinic operations, which matters regardless of the employment setting at hand
+• Prioritizing results and accountability in clinic operations, as these aspects are crucial regardless of the specific work environment

 Changing the Tide